 Find out which of these chicken tractor designs fits your needs:

-Small Chicken Tractor
+The Small Space Chicken Tractor

 Small chicken tractors fit 6 chickens or less.
 Both wheels and skids can do the trick in making this type of tractor portable.